ljsinclair/featurebase-docs/docs/community/com-ingest/com-ingest-flags-kafka.md

 * Specify the schema with a JSON document rather than the header specification
 * The schema must be specified explicitly using the `static` value in the consumer name

+{% include /com-ingest/com-ingest-map-avro-idk.md}

+### Value Path Selection

+The path option is an array of JSON object keys which are applied in order.
+For example, `["a","b","c"]` would select `1` within `{"a":{"b":{"c":1}}}`.
+This path must only consist of strings - array indexing is not supported.
+If a value is missing, the ingester will return an error.
+To override this behavior for non-primary key fields, use `allow-missing-fields`.

 ## Examples